swhume/threesixtyeye/README.md

 - dsj2api: this program posts the upversioned and valid Dataset-JSON v1.1 dataset to a POC Dataset-JSON API
 - shell2ndjson: this program takes a JSON shell Dataset-JSON dataset and transforms that metadata into an NDJSON Dataset-JSON shell dataset.
 - sdw2usdm: this folder contains the LZZT study design spreadsheet import and USDM export for the Study Definitions Workbench (SDW)
+- odmvalidate: this program validates ODM files against the ODM v1.3.2 schema
+- odm2html: this folder contains 2 methods for creating an HTML visualization of ODM CRF metadata.
+One uses a stylesheet and one uses a Python library.
+- define2shell: this program generates a Dataset-JSON shell dataset from the Define-XML metadata
+- usdm2bc: runs a query to retrieve the biomedical concepts from the usdm.json export
+- bc2dss: looks up the dataset specializations for each biomedical concept
+- usdm2ti: Extracts the TI dataset content from the usdm.json export and generates a ti.json output
+- ti2ie: generates a TI CRF using the TI content in ti.json - other metadata is hardcoded as a template in this example

 The set of programs and content will be extended and improved in future iterations.
 New programs and examples will be added every couple of weeks.